yanctrindade/gif-test/README.md

 # iOS Take Home

-Create an iOS app with two views, `MainViewController` and `DetailViewController`.
+Goal: Create an iOS app with two views, `MainViewController` and `DetailViewController`.
 The `MainViewController` contains a list of GIFs from the [Giphy API](https://developers.giphy.com/).
-Please do not use SwiftUI or Storyboard.
+Clone or download this repo to start, and please do not use SwiftUI or Storyboard.

 When there is no query, the view should display the featured (trending) gifs.
 When there is a query, it should display the search results from the API.